Z3R0ing/gitlab-notificator/README.md

 # GitLab Notificator

-A Spring Boot application that sends real-time notifications from GitLab to Telegram, helping developers and team leads stay updated about project activities.
+A Spring Boot application that sends real-time notifications from GitLab to Telegram, helping developers, team leads and project managers stay updated about project activities.

 ## Features